rajarshisaha95/DLMD-DiffEx/README.md

 # DLMD-DiffEx
 Decentralized optimization over noisy, rate-constrained networks

-This public repository is a work in progress for everything related decentraized optimization overnoisy, rate-constrained networks.
+This public repository is a work in progress for everything related decentraized optimization over noisy, rate-constrained networks.
 Currently, it contains implementations to reproduce the results from the following works:

 1. R. Saha, S. Rini, M. Rao and A. Goldsmith, "Decentralized Optimization Over Noisy, Rate-Constrained Networks: How We Agree By Talking About How We Disagree," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 5055-5059, doi: 10.1109/ICASSP39728.2021.9413527 (https://ieeexplore.ieee.org/document/9413527).